 Be sure you won’t stumble across any private property.
 Instead, be aware of the surrounding areas.

 Be very aware that you are alone in the woods.
-Sing a little tune as you hike, so the animals aren’t surprised by you.
+Sing a little tune as you hike so the animals aren’t surprised by you.
 Remember, you are in their home, so be respectful.

 In addition, it is challenging to keep things clean while camping, so have your first aid kit ready with plenty of alcohol and bandaids.

 There are lots of creepy-crawly critters out in the forest too.
 And these things bite.
-Most of the time, you won’t know you got bit until it is too late, so bring along good bug spray and some antihistamine.
+Most of the time, you won’t know you got bit until it is too late, so bring along good bug spray and some antihistamines.

 Solo camping will test your will and survival skills, but don’t be too proud to know when to get help.
 Unfortunately, you don’t win any trophies for the most injuries.